jmora/mindgraph/pages/quote.md

   > “Diversification is a protection against ignorance, [it] makes very little sense for those who know what they're doing.” — Warren Buffet
 - id:: 63f4c32c-f1af-4a5b-baa6-786841586ce9
   > “I'm actually as proud of the things we haven't done as the things I have done.
 Innovation is saying 'no' to 1,000 things.
 You have to pick carefully.” — Steve Jobs
--
+- id:: 63f4e805-7d0e-4103-8187-48c79b64a90c
+  > “No person steps in the same river twice.
+For they are not the same river nor the same person.” $$\approx$$ Heraclitus -